lbryio/lbry.com/content/bounty/bittorrent-support.md

 Add support for the BitTorrent protocol to [`lbrynet`](https://github.com/lbryio/lbry) and [`lbryschema`](https://www.github.com/lbryio/lbryschema).

-The LBRY blockchain supports storing metadata that can be resolved by a human friendly uri.
+The LBRY blockchain supports storing metadata that can be resolved by a human friendly URI.
 This metadata is defined by a flexible protobuf based schema, [lbryschema](https://www.github.com/lbryio/lbryschema).

 A simple example looks like: